brataccas99/acquar.iot-es/README.md

 - <code>aws lambda create-function --function-name waterClean --zip-file fileb://functions.zip --handler deploy/waterClean.lambdaHandler --runtime nodejs18.x --role arn:aws:iam::000000000000:role/lambdarole --endpoint-url=http://localhost:4566</code>

 - start the bot by typing: <code>python bot/bot.py</code>

+# Further details

+- the python bot has some scheduled job in order to give fishes the best of their life and receive notifications when an automatic action is performed
+- there are some specific 'command & control' lambda services for actions to a single acquarium and some for every acquarium
+- all the fishes were so happy to live into these acquariums living their best life (for reference see videos of them in the standard project version)

+# Future work

+- adapt this project to work into a real world acquarium (as it's standard version)
+- more features for fishes games
+- migration from localstack to aws services
+- dedicated mobile app with chatbot (replacing the telegram bot)
+- introducing AI && ML services from aws iot to prevent infection and bacteria contained in the water
+- more fishes!